Planning application process

 It is likely that portions of the developed area will eventually fall under the responsibility of the Parish Council, but the timeline for this has yet to be determined.
 The Parish Council has a voice in the consultation process for the applications for each phase of the development, but ultimately we cannot dictate or block any element of the construction on land which is not under our control.

-Click here for the Tattenhoe Park masterplan, approved by Milton Keynes Council in 2017.
+Click here for the Tattenhoe Park masterplan (.pdf file), approved by Milton Keynes Council in 2017.
 This plan has undergone some amendments in the years since it was originally approved, but it is a reasonable overview of the planned development.

 To gain an understanding of the applications affecting Tattenhoe Park or any other area of the parish, residents can visit the Milton Keynes planning portal and use the search functions.